tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 Downstream projects, i.e. those which depend on your SoC design(s), often fall into these categories:

-1. Documentation: Describe the intention, features, and operation of your design as required by other users.
+1. Documentation: Describe the intention, features, operation, and limitations of your design as required by other users.
   The extent of overlap with other categories is highly specific to each particular project.
 2. Integration: Include your design as a hierarchical component in a larger